MrCyci6/DisguiseMe/README.md

 ![Thanks](https://i.ibb.co/MkrDvfz/Thanks.png)
 * Rush²Fer for helping me giving a name to the entities in 1.13 and above, ThatPacketAddon not working with optionnal chat
 * CarloDrift for giving me ideas and helping me test this
+* Anarchick for the help on the functions to show the stuff of the player in 1.16
 * And you for downloading or contributing to this script :D

 ![Bugs](https://i.ibb.co/ZXfW03c/Q-B.png)